alexdevero/alex-devero-blog/__drafts__/draft--javascript-switch-statement.md

 The result will be following.
 The switch statement will execute the code inside the first case that matches.
 Then, it will continue to other cases and executes as well.
 Remember that these subsequent cases don't have to match the expression!
 Switch statement will execute these subsequent cases no matter what their values are.

 The only way to stop the switch statement is to put the `break` statement in one of the subsequent cases.
-Otherwise, this will execute of those subsequent cases until it reaches the end of itself.
+Otherwise, it will execute all subsequent cases until it reaches the end of itself.

 ```JavaScript
 // Create switch statement that executes multiple cases